 5. Overall less wear and tear

 Your vehicle, trailer, and cargo are all expensive items.
-You don't want to put them in jeopardy by not having the proper equipment, like a weight distribution hitch.
+You don't want to put them in jeopardy by not having the proper equipment.
 Your vehicle and your trailer will last so much longer if you take care of them.
 Having an even weight distribution while driving ensures that none of the parts of your trailer are strained, and that your vehicle isn't shifting to one side because of the weight.

 So, how does it work?